Sima Zhi

-Sima Zhi (190s - 230s), courtesy name Zihua, was a government official who served in the state of Cao Wei during the Three Kingdoms period of China.
+Sima Zhi (170 - 230s), courtesy name Zihua, was a government official who served in the state of Cao Wei during the Three Kingdoms period of China.
 He previously served under the warlord Cao Cao during the late Eastern Han dynasty.

 Early life

 Sima Zhi was from Wen County (溫縣), Henei Commandery (河內郡), which is present-day Wen County, Henan.
 He was a distant cousin of Sima Lang and Sima Yi, whose descendants became the ruling family of the Jin dynasty.
-In his early life, when he was still a relative nobody compared to his cousins, Yang Jun (楊俊) recognised his potential and remarked, "Sima Zhi may not be as well known as Sima Lang, but he is actually more talented (than Sima Lang)."
+In his early life, when he was still a relative nobody compared to his cousins, Yang Jun (楊俊) (Note: The Wei Jin Shiyu recorded that Yang Jun's grandson Yang Yi was a maternal uncle of Sima Yue.
+Yang Jun himself was on good terms with Sima Yi; Sima Yi tried but failed to save Yang after the latter offended Cao Pi in 222 (Yang committed suicide).) recognised his potential and remarked, "Sima Zhi may not be as well known as Sima Lang, but he is actually more talented (than Sima Lang)."

 Originally a scholar, Sima Zhi had to leave home when chaos broke out throughout China in the final decades of the Eastern Han dynasty.
 While en route to Jing Province (covering present-day Hubei and Hunan) in southern China, he and his fellow travellers encountered bandits in the hills near Luyang County (魯陽縣; present-day Lushan County, Henan).
 As the bandits approached, the other travellers abandoned their elderly and frail companions and fled.
 Sima Zhi remained behind to protect his mother.
 When the bandits brandished their weapons at him, he kowtowed and begged them to spare his mother: "My mother is old.
 Please help me take care of her!"
 The bandits said, "He's a filial son.
 It would be unrighteous for us to kill him."
 They spared him and his mother.
 Sima Zhi later found a cart for his mother to ride as they continued their journey towards the south.

 Sima Zhi lived in Jing Province for over ten years and spent his time farming.
 He also strictly adhered to moral principles.